 - Do not lean on documents or open volumes, or write notes while resting on them

 - Support cushions are available for large books or for volumes with weak spines

 - Do not stack open volumes on top of one another

 - All our documents are made available only on condition that none should be reproduced or published until we have given permission and advised on copyright, reproduction fees and appropriate forms of acknowledgement

 - Photocopies are provided at our discretion and are subject to copyright restrictions.
 You will be asked to complete a form before undertaking any photocopying

 - Customers may undertake their own copying after first checking any copyright restrictions, or that the required items are not too fragile to be copied

 - Individual documents should not be removed from registered files or other bundles of papers fastened together.
 Documents should be marked with a slip of paper and passed to a member of staff for copying

 - The first four photocopies on each visit are free of charge.
-Charges of 25p per monochrome copy and 55p per colour copy (not available on-site) apply for subsequent copies and will be donated to ChildLine, one of BT's strategic charity partners
+Charges of 25p per monochrome copy and 55p per colour copy (not available on-site) apply for subsequent copies.
+All our revenue is donated to ChildLine, one of BT's strategic charity partners

-- The Archivist reserves the right to refuse the copying of documents that are oversize or too fragile to be reproduced without risk of damage
+- We reserve the right to refuse the copying of documents that are oversize or too fragile to be reproduced without risk of damage